Types of machine learning for records management

-For records management, we use machine learning to have a computer choose categories for content.
-Machine learning is a process that uses statistical techniques, or models, to predict the categories of records.
-Machine learning is how we classify data with Records365.
+For records management, we use Machine Learning (ML) to have a computer choose categories for content.
+ML is a process that uses statistical techniques, or models, to predict the categories of records.
+ML is how we classify data with Records365.

 There are many different algorithms for performing this kind of analysis.
-We can generally divide the algorithms into two types of machine learning processes: supervised and unsupervised learning.
+We can generally divide the algorithms into two types of ML processes: supervised and unsupervised learning.

 Supervised learning starts with records that we have already categorized.
-We use these existing records and categories as examples to train a machine learning model.
+We use these existing records and categories as examples to train an ML model.
 They show the model how to identify records of a particular type so that we can find common characteristics of each kind of record.

 For the technically inclined, this process involves fitting and tuning different algorithms to the data.
 We then select the one that looks to be the most accurate, while controlling for bias and variance.
 These algorithms include logistic regression, discriminant analysis, random forest classifiers, and support vector machines.
 We can also use neural networks (aka deep learning).

-Supervised Learning is a very intuitive approach to a records management system, especially if the categories and retention plans are well-defined ahead of time.
+Supervised learning is a very intuitive approach to a records management system, especially if the categories and retention plans are well-defined ahead of time.
 But, we also need sample data that we have already classified.
-Content sources with a well-established and adopted information architecture are a good fit for supervised machine learning applications.
+Content sources with a well-established and adopted information architecture are a good fit for supervised ML applications.